zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-monitoring-templates.rst

 .. note::

   ZenPackLib also allows for defining a replacement or additional template by adding "-replacement" or "-addition" to the end of the template name.
 For example, a defined *Device-replacement* template will replace the existing Device template on a device class.
-A defined *Device-addition* template will be applied in addition to the existing Device template on a device class.
+A defined *Device-addition* template will be applied in addition to the existing Device (or Device-replacement) template on a device class.

 .. _datasource-fields: